exasol/integration-test-docker-environment/README.md

                                   larger size, because the database needs at least so much more disk.  [default: 2 GiB]

+  --nameserver TEXT               Add a nameserver to the list of DNS
+                                  nameservers which the docker-db should use
+                                  for resolving domain names.
+You can repeat this option to add further nameservers.

   --deactivate-database-setup / --no-deactivate-database-setup
                                   Deactivates the setup of the spawned
-                                  database, this means no data get populated and no jdbc drivers get uploaded.
+                                  database, this means no data get populated and no JDBC drivers get uploaded.
 This can be used either to save time or as a workaround for MacOSX where the
                                   test_container seems not to be able to